JDASoftwareGroup/kartothek/docs/index.rst

 To get started, have a look at our :doc:`guide/getting_started` guide, head to the description of the :doc:`spec/index` or head straight to the API documentation :doc:`api`.

-To get started with Cube Functionality, have a look at our :doc:`guide/cube/getting_started` guide,

 What is a (real) Kartothek?
 ---------------------------